A guide to choosing your Heated Towel Rail

 Heated towel rails are a fantastic addition to any bathroom.
 Versatile, attractive and developed using the very latest technology, Trade Plumbing’s range of towel radiators delivers exceptional heating solutions in a way that continues to impress bathroom designers, installers and suppliers across the globe.
 Store and dry your towels at the same time with an immaculately designed product that tops family wish-lists up and down the country!

 Developed to make your showering experience as comfortable and effortless as possible, radiator towel rails are a priceless addition to your bathroom.
-In fact, once you purchase a heated towel rail for yourself, you’ll wonder how you ever got by without one!
-As well as acting as a handy heater for cold and damp towels, heated towel rails can also subtly warm the air in your bathroom, eliminating the need to switch on larger radiators or units and saving you money in the process (especially during those tricky spring or autumn months when temperatures rise and fall throughout the day).
+In fact, once you purchase one for yourself, you’ll wonder how you ever got by without one!
+As well as acting as a handy heater for cold and damp towels, it can also subtly warm the air in your bathroom, eliminating the need to switch on larger radiators or units and saving you money in the process (especially during those tricky spring or autumn months when temperatures rise and fall throughout the day).
 They can be powered using either your primary central heating system, via an electric source or using both methods combined – towel radiators with this functionality are known as dual fuel and are a great option for people wishing to use them sparingly throughout the summer and more often in winter.
 Whichever kind of product you choose, be sure to hire a qualified plumber or electrician to install it in your bathroom, as they will need to be considering your existing water and electricity supplies to set it up as safely as possible.

 Towel warmers and radiators need certain items to function.
 Valves are the most important feature and there are two types that you may consider: thermostatic and non-thermostatic.
 A thermostatic valve will control the temperature of the radiator, whereas a non-thermostatic valve will not.
 Thermostatic valves are mainly installed in circumstances where the temperature is decided in each room individually by the turn knob on the valve.
 The only other function needed to ascertain the right kind of valve is as to whether you need straight or angled.
 Most commonly, angled valves are for towel rails with pipe work from the wall, and straight for pipe work from the floor.

-Choosing Towel Rail Radiators
+Choosing Towel Rail Radiators for your Bathroom

 Deciding which towel rail radiator to go for could be difficult depending on the existing style of your bathroom.
 There are a few crucial factors you’ll need to take into consideration when browsing our collection.
 You’ll need to look at the heat output of the product and assess whether it’ll suit your bathroom, especially if you have a particularly small space to work with.
-We’d recommend using our online plumbing calculator, which will let you know which rail will work best in your room.
+We’d recommend using our online plumbing calculator, which will let you know which one will work best in your room.
 The material used to build the product also has a significant effect on its performance.
 Reflective chrome finishes are a popular choice, whilst brushed steel heated items are a great alternative for customers wanting less of a shine emanating from their radiator towel rails.

-Radiator Towel Rail Designs
+Bathroom Radiator Towel Rail Designs